Hollywood Glamor lighting with video lights

 For my review of the Litepanels Sola 4 LED Fresnel Lights, I had Ulorin Vex as model.
 Her style and clothing are quite unique, and dramatic enough that these lights enhanced her look.
 I loved what we came up with.

-In using these Litepanels Sola 4 LED Fresnel Lights (vendor) to specifically emulate Hollywood Glamor lighting, I called in another model, Elle Olins.
+In using these Litepanels Sola 4 LED Fresnel Lights (B&H / Amazon) to specifically emulate Hollywood Glamor lighting, I called in another model, Elle Olins.
 Elle has that smoldering look to her that turned out to be perfect for this style of lighting.

 This pull-back shot shows how the two Sola 4 units were set up.
 The light to camera left, was there to create that oval streak on the background.
 The Sola 4 in the foreground (camera right), was there to create the dramatic light pattern on Elle’s face.